preiter93/wireman/README.md

   Specifies an optional path to a configuration file.
 If not provided, wireman uses the default configuration path.

 - **`-l, --local-protos`**
-  Uses local protobuf files instead of the files and includes which specified in the configuration.
+  Uses local protobuf files instead of the files and includes from the configuration file.

+## Navigation & Controls

+- **Vim-style navigation**: Navigate with vim-style keybindings.
+Hit `?` to see what's available.
+- **Mouse & system editor**: Wireman can also be operated with the mouse.
+And you can open your system editor with `Ctrl+e`.

 ## Advanced Features